CanonicalLtd/maas-docs/en/manage-ha.md

 ### DHCP HA

-DHCP HA affects node management (enlistment, commissioning and deployment) and it is turned on automatically if the initial rack controller already has DHCP enabled.
+DHCP HA affects node management (enlistment, commissioning and deployment).
+It enables a primary and a secondary DHCP instance to serve the same VLAN where all lease information is replicated between rack controllers.
+DHCP needs to be MAAS-managed in order for DHCP HA to work.

 If DHCP is being enabled for the first time after a second rack controller is added then enable it according to [Enabling DHCP][enabling-dhcp].

-DHCP HA enables a primary and a secondary DHCP instance to serve the same VLAN where all lease information is replicated between rack controllers.
-DHCP needs to be MAAS-managed in order for DHCP HA to work with MAAS.
+However, if the initial rack controller already has DHCP enabled then a reconfiguration of DHCP is in order.
+Simply access the VLAN in question (via the 'Subnets' page) and choose action 'Reconfigure DHCP'.
+There you will see the second rack controller appearing in the 'Secondary controller' field.
+All you should have to do is press the 'Reconfigure DHCP' button:

+![reconfigure DHCP][img__2.2_reconfigure-dhcp]

 The setup of rack controller HA is now complete.